 Swimming Pool - Revenue from swimming pool annual and daily passes has varied greatly over the last decade.
-Prior to the new pool, revenues were poor and decreasing annually.
-The pool was closed in 2011 during the construction project and reopened in 2012 to revenues more than five times what they were in 2010.
-Annual admission dropped considerably in 2013, as could be expected, but continued to decrease in 2014 and 2015.
+Since the new pool was opened in 2012 there had been a gradual decline in memberships.
 New management, a full summer of excellent weather, and the temporary closing of two other nearby municipal pools resulted in a 324% increase in 2016.
+Revenue has since returned to a more consistent baseline.

-Staff is comfortable that, with average summer conditions, admission fees at the pool should remain at approximately \$50,000 annually.
-The 2020 budget contains a conservative estimate of \$45,000.
+Covid-19 limited the use of the pool in 2020.
+Staff is comfortable that post Covid, with average summer conditions, the admission fees at the pool should remain at approximately \$50,000 annually.
+The 2021 budget contains a conservative estimate of \$45,000.